Ubuntu Desktop for developers

 - The desktop of choice for developers at some of the world’s leading technology companies

-- The broadest and best development tools and libraries, all accessed easily from within the OS
+- The broadest and best development tools and libraries

-- Lightweight enough to install natively or in a VM, on a PC or a Mac, yet efficient enough to enable you to get the most out of your hardware
+- Lightweight to either run natively or in a VM, on a PC or a Mac

-- Ideal for any resource-intensive environment, from data mining to large-scale financial modeling
+- Ideal for any resource-intensive environment, from data mining to large-scale financial modelling

 * This graph excludes non-Linux OSs

 Ubuntu is used by thousands of development teams around the world because of its versatility, reliability, constantly updated features, and extensive developer libraries.

 If you’re managing developers, Ubuntu is the best way to increase your team’s productivity and guarantee a smooth transition from development all the way to production.
 Ubuntu is the world’s most popular open source OS for both development and deployment, from the data centre to the cloud.

 And, as the Ubuntu OS converges, these same applications will be able to run on desktop, tablets, phone and even on the Internet of Things — one application across our full range of devices.

 Alongside support for the very latest hardware, Ubuntu 16.04.1 includes new versions of many core apps and developer technologies.

 - Easy install of 35 different development environments with Ubuntu Make.